The North Korea soccer team given a Stalinist inquisition after their performance at the World Cup.

 The North Korea Soccer Team Given A Stalinist Inquisition After Their Performance At The World Cup

-North Korea appeared on the soccer in the 2010 World Cup for only the second time since the inception of the competition.
+North Korea appeared on the in the 2010 World Cup for only the second time since the inception of the competition.
 They were placed in Group B with Brazil, Portugal and Ivory Coast.
 Their first match was played against Brazil, and although they lost 2-1, North Korea played much better than most people had expected.
 Their next game against Portugal, however, was a complete disaster for the team, and they were defeated 7-0.
-Already knocked out, they then lost to Ivory Coast, with the scoreboards showing 3-0.
+Already knocked out, they then lost to Ivory Coast, with the showing 3-0.
 After a promising start, this left them languishing at the bottom of Group B.

 There was a very small group of North Korean fans at the World Cup, but it turned out afterwards that they were in fact paid Chinese actors!
 North Korea denies this, saying that a small number of fans were given permission to travel to the World Cup.
 Apparently, the North Korean manager received advice on team tactics during the Group matches from the leader of North Korea Kim Jong-il.
 According to the manager, this was achieved using a mobile phone that was invented by the leader himself, which was (somehow!) “not visible to the naked eye.”